 Commercial Security Products Are Against Amateur

 The commercial security products are mostly to protect against amateurs intruders -also referred to as script kiddies-.

 The real threats come from more professional, more experienced attackers who focus on one target at a time and carefully study their systems, processes, and organizational culture.

-The amateurs go for quantity, searching for very weak preys mostly for fun.
+The amateurs go for quantity, searching for very weak prey mostly for fun.

-The professionals focus on one target and looks for a financial return.
+The professionals focus on one target and look for a financial return.

 Good Social Engineers Are Charmers